alikhil/TBMS/SPECS.md

 * Boolean 1 bit/byte
 * String - variable length, encoding is set by using parameter

+IDs start from 1

+InUse column is first in everyschema

 ## Stores

 We store label, relationtype, keys